Skip to main content

 npm install --save-dev @babel/core

-If upgrading the packages don't help, you can also try deleting your node_modules as well as lock the file and reinstall your dependencies.
+If upgrading the packages don't help, you can also try deleting your node_modules and then the lock the file and reinstall your dependencies.

 If you use npm: